 - Coronary artery disease

-Situational Changes That May Elevate Stress Levels
+Situational Changes That May Elevate Stress Levels in Older Adults

 As Dr. Dossett points out, we tend to run into different stress triggers at age 60 than we did at age 20.
 At a young age, a stressful situation may be a looming midterm exam or a parking ticket.
 That’s not to say that people in their 20s don’t face “real” stress (of course they do), but older adults may encounter emotionally stressful situations that are more severe and occur more often.